vishalchovatiya/CPP_Templates/Memory model of C++ object.md

       |------------------------|
       |                        |
 ```
-- All non-static data members are going into the stack with the same order of their declaration as we already seen in the previous point.
+- All non-static data members are going into the stack with the same order of their declaration as we have already seen in the previous point.
 - Static data member goes into the data segment of memory & it is accessed by scope resolution operator.
 After compilation, there is nothing like scope & namespace, its just name mangling performed by the compiler, everything will be referred by its address.
 You can google this to understand clearly.
 - Static methods are goes in text segment & are called with scope resolution operator except this pointer is not passed in its argument.
 - For virtual keyword, the compiler automatically inserts pointer(`_vptr`) to a virtual table which is used to transform direct function calling in an indirect call(you can see that in this[TODO] article).
 This virtual table will be created statically in the data segment.
 Although this depends on compiler implementation.